patreeceeo/how-to-website/outline.md

 1. Get inspired looking at cool websites like those of [Elliot Cost](https://elliott.computer/) [10 minutes]
 1. The what, why, how and why of The DIY Web [15 minutes]
     - why #1 -- personal advantages -- creative freedom, lower cost, owning your creations, websites that download faster...
-    - why #2 -- societal advantages -- more interesting, unique, unfiltered websites; potential for mutual aid, community organizing and distribution of information outside of corporate or government controlled channels; more money stays within community rather than going to tech giants; weaken the technocracy.
+    - why #2 -- societal advantages -- more interesting, unique, unfiltered websites; potential for mutual aid, community organizing and distribution of information outside of corporate or government controlled channels; more money stays within community rather than going to tech giants; steal fire from and weaken the technocracy (See Last Week Tonight episode on tech monopolies.)
 There's a lack of technical information online that includes any of the human/ethical considerations, and I hope this can fill that void.
     - why #3 -- my motivation -- Teaching is fun.
 I believe in this.
 I want to help make the Web a better place.
 I also think there might be (a)vocational opportunities down this path; skill/labor exchange...
     - finding a firm place to stand despite the only constant being change: standards, recommendations, etc
     - the computer is a meta-tool: let the machine do machine stuff good at so you can focus on being creative